aws-solutions-library-samples/guidance-for-deploying-high-performance-computing-clusters-on-aws/README.md

 8. This will automatically start a download of the private key for the key pair you just created
 9. Save this key in a secure location (this key can act as your password to login to the nodes launched by this template)

-### AWS account requirements
+### AWS Account Requirements

-This deployment requires you have access to Amazon CloudFormation in your AWS account with permissions to create the following resources”
+This deployment requires you have access to Amazon CloudFormation in your AWS account with permissions to create the following resources:

 **AWS Services in this Guidance:**